 Why this Green Goddess Dip is edible magic

 - No cooking is required.
 Its is hot enough in the summer, so who wants to turn on their stoves?
 Not me!
-This green goddess dip is a great way to bring flavor to a simple meal that doesn’t add heat to your house.
+This Green Goddess Dip is a great way to bring flavor to a simple meal that doesn’t add heat to your house.

 - It is packed with all kinds of flavor.
 Like, so much!
-My husband described as a flavor bomb and I personally found myself eating it out of the jar with a spoon.
+My husband described it as a flavor bomb and I personally found myself eating it out of the jar with a spoon.
 It is all kinds of delicious.

 - You are going to want to dip all the veggies in it.
 And drizzle it on all the salads, Buddha bowls, grain dishes, grilled goodies and everything in between!
-If anything you are about to eat up looks blah, just slap some of this dip on it and your tastebuds will sing.
+If what you are about to eat up looks blah, just slap some of this dip on it and your tastebuds will sing.

 - It is a great use of those summer herbs that you have more of than you know what to do with.
 If you have a garden, you probably have more herbs than you know what to do with.
 Or your father/neighbor/best friend/coworker has a garden and is trying to share their bounty because they have run out of ideas about how to eat everything.
 Or it is a great way to use up herbs that you bought for other summer recipes that you don’t want to see go to waste.

 - It is adaptable.
 We all eat different ways, have access to different foods, or have different dietary needs.
 I get that!
-As always, I have included a Suggested Adaptations sections so that you can get some ideas about how you can make this green goddess dip work for you!
+As always, I have included a Suggested Adaptations sections so that you can get some ideas about how you can make this Green Goddess Dip work for you!